deepaklearner/sample_cypher/further_req.md

 13. How to parametrize the number of ManagerID. i dont want to hardcode L1 to L15

 14. How can i make my code easy to maintain.
+15. Add along with ManagerID, these columns as well, ManagerAetnaID, ManagerFirstName, ManagerJobCodeDescription, ManagerEmailAddress, ManagerLastName, ManagerTelephoneNumber